GrandComicsDatabase/gcd-django/docs/Getting_Started.md

 database up differently, look for settings that start with `DATABASE`.
 Override them appropriately.

+A good starting point for a `settings_local.py` can be found in our [docker setup](https://github.com/GrandComicsDatabase/gcd-django-docker).

 ## 2. Creating your test database

 Create your database and set up whatever permissions you want.
 Django